AntiPwr/AntiPwr.github.io/root/wiki/Jarma Konich.md

 - [[Siela Qane]] objects to the recreational use of what she considers a sacred substance

 Despite these concerns, the arrangement has brought substantial wealth and influence to Hypri, reinforcing Jarma's position within the Highcourt.

+## Reputation Among the Dwellers

+Jarma Konich's reputation among the native Dwellers of Hypri is notably low.
+In closed circles, Dwellers often discuss their suspicions that Jarma harbors ulterior, self-centered motives, believing that her policies and economic maneuvers are designed primarily for her own benefit rather than the common good.
+While there is some truth to these claims—Jarma is indeed pragmatic and ambitious—the Dwellers' reactionary stance and persistent distrust only serve to reinforce her willingness to act against their interests.
+This feedback loop has led to increasingly exclusionary policies, especially regarding the regulation of Moluk and the management of Hypri's resources, and has fueled a cycle of mutual antagonism between Jarma and the small but vocal Dweller population.

+## Legal Status of Moluk in Hypri

+Moluk, the clay-derived substance central to Jarma's economic strategy, is technically illegal for consumption and trade within Hypri itself.
+However, Jarma Konich is legally permitted—by special approval of the Hypri government—to produce and export Moluk to other regions.
+This arrangement allows Hypri to benefit from Moluk exports without officially sanctioning its use among its own citizens.
+Moluk is allowed to enter Hypri only for the purpose of immediate export, and any local distribution or consumption remains strictly prohibited.
+Despite these regulations, criminal activity persists: there have been several incidents where thieves have broken onto [[Mudship]]s—Moluk-hauling airships—attempting to steal shipments of the valuable substance before it can leave Hypri's airspace.

 ## Personal Ambitions and Methods